-The medicine is available on prescription as tablets, including chewable tablets for people who have difficulty swallowing.
+The medicine is available on prescription.
+It comes as tablets, including chewable tablets, for people who have difficulty swallowing.

 - The most common side effects are headaches, feeling sick, diarrhoea and cold-like symptoms.

 - Don't take atorvastatin if you're pregnant or think you could be pregnant.
 This medicine can harm an unborn baby.

 - Keep taking atorvastatin even if you feel well, as you will still be getting the benefits.
 Most people with high cholesterol don't have any symptoms.

 - Atorvastatin is also called by the brand name Lipitor.